ietf-wg-httpapi/idempotency/draft-ietf-httpapi-idempotency-key-header.md

 This section is meant to inform developers, information providers, and users of known security concerns specific to the idempotency keys.

-When the resource server does not implement a strong idempotency key, such as an UUID or have appropriate controls to validate the idempotency key, there could be various forms of security attacks from malicious clients:
+Resource servers that do not implement  strong idempotency keys, such as UUIDs, or have appropriate controls to validate the idempotency keys, could be victim to various security attacks from malicious clients:

-* When a resource server directly uses the idempotency key in the client request to perform a cache or persistent store look up in order to evaluate the idempotency condition (including the detection of duplicate requests), there could be many forms of security attacks (e.g. injection attacks) from malicious actors  if the resource server does not implement a stronger validation mechanism for the idempotency key.
+* When the resource server does not validate the idempotency key in the client request and performs a idempotent cache or persistent store lookup  to evaluate the idempotency condition, including the detection of duplicate requests, there can be security attacks, primarily in the form of injection, compromising the server.
-* When a resource server does not enforce stricter format for the idempotency key, clients MAY send low entropy keys in requests.
-In absence of a strong authorization merchanisms in the resource server, an attacker MAY try to fetch idempotent cache entries belonging to other clients.
+* When the resource server does not enforce a stricter format for the idempotency key and allows low entropy keys from clients, in absence of strong authorization mechanisms, an attacker MAY try to fetch idempotent cache entries belonging to other client.

-The specification thus recommends the following for an idempotency key implementation:
+To prevent such situations, the specification recommends the following best practices for idempotency key implementation in the resource server.

-* The resource server SHOULD always validate the key as per it's published specification before processing any request.
+* Always validate the key as per its published specification before processing any request.
-* Regardless of the specification of the idempotency key, the resource server MAY generate a server side idempotency key.
-Such a mechanism helps both towards reducing any form of security attacks, through the idempotency key, and preventing key collisons.
+* Regardless of the strength of an idempotency key, generate a server side idempotency key.
+This helps to both reduce any form of security attacks and prevent key collisons.
-* If a resource server implements an idempotent resource cache, the resource server, before doing a cache lookup using the client-sent or server generated idempotency key, SHOULD perform appropriate authorization to prevent leaking of cache entries belonging to another client.
+*Always perform appropriate authorization before doing a cache lookup using the idempotency key to prevent leaking of cache entries belonging to another client.

 # Examples